a-sit-plus/signum/docs/docs/indispensable.md

 * `ECCurve.jcaName` returns the curve's name used by JCA
 * `ECCurve.byJcaName()` returns the curve matching the provided JCA curve name
+* `ECCurve.iosEncodedPublicKeyLength` returns the number of bytes of a public key matching this curve, when exporting such a key from iOS.
+* `ECCurve.iosEncodedPrivateKeyLength` returns the number of bytes of a private key matching this curve, when exporting such a key from iOS.
+* `ECCurve.fromIosEncodedPublicKeyLength`returns the curve matching the length of an encoded public key, when exported from iOS.
+(Apple does not encode curve identifiers, when exporting keys.)
+* `ECCurve.fromIosEncodedPrivateKeyLength` returns the curve matching the length of an encoded private key, when exported from iOS.
+(Apple does not encode curve identifiers, when exporting keys.)

 <br>